DavidMertz/RegEx_Puzzles/book.md

 The reason why the slow-failing messages fail is somewhat obvious to human eyes.
 None of them end with the "end-of-transmission" character.
-As you can see, whether they end with an entirely invalid symbol `X` or simply with a valid symbol and no terminator, is not significant.
+As you can see, whether they end with an entirely invalid symbol `X`, or simply with a valid symbol and no terminator, is not significant.

 You may want to think about why the quick-failing message also fails.
 Pause for a moment.

-But then notice that the final few symbols in that message are "black square" which can only occur in type 1 blocks; a type 2 block must always come immediatey before the end-of-transmission terminator.
+But then notice that the final few symbols in that message are "black square" which can only occur in type 1 blocks; in the specification, a type 2 block must always come immediatey before the end-of-transmission terminator.
 Nonetheless, the regular expression engine figures that out in (significantly) less than 1/100th of a second.

 What you need to notice is that the symbol set overlaps between type 1 blocks and type 2 blocks.
 Therefore, it is ambiguous whether a given symbol belongs to a given block or the next block.
 If we simply look for a match, *one possible* match is found quickly, when it exists.
-For example, this message that has only the ambiguous "white square" and "black up triangle" validates immediately.
-However we do not know how many blocks of type 1 and how many of type 2 were created in the match (pedantically, I know enough about the internals of the regular expression engine to know that answer, but we are not guaranteed by the API; it could be different in a later version of the library without breaking compatibility).
+For example, this message that has only the ambiguous "white square" and "black up triangle" validates immediately:

 ```
 Ambiguous quick | '▲▲▲▲□▲□□▲▲□▲□□□□□□□□▲▲□▲□▲□▲▲!' is Valid
                 |  Checked in 0.00 seconds
 ```

+However we do not know how many blocks of type 1 and how many of type 2 were created in the match (pedantically, I know enough about the internals of the regular expression engine to know that answer, but we are not guaranteed by the API; it could be different in a later version of the library without breaking compatibility).

 Regular expressions are not smart enough to look ahead to the final symbol to make sure it is a terminator, unless we tell it to do so.
 The produced answer is still *eventually* correct, but it is not as efficient as we would like.

 The engine tries every possible permutation of "some symbols in this block, some in that"—which is of exponential complexity on the length of the message—before it finally decides that none match.

 Let's solve that by doing a little extra work for the engine.
 Specifically, before we try to identify alternating type 1 and type 2